How Do I Tell My Spouse?

 As a mediation attorney people are usually surprised, asking “you are a divorce attorney, right?”
 I assure them that yes, I am.
 But as a mediation attorney, I believe in keeping families together, under one roof or two different roofs.
 I do my best to save relationships, perhaps not as husband and wife but as parents, business partners or friends.

 Inquiring about a divorce because one has been unhappy and has tried to resolve issues for some time, or that there has been financial or marital infidelity, are some of the reasons marriages break down.
-Mediation does have some counselling component to it.
+Divorce mediation does have some counseling component to it.
 I never encourage or direct any potential client to pursue a divorce unless I hear the magical phrase over the phone, “we have tried reconciliation for some time.”

 This is my advice to the unhappy potential client; tell the other spouse about your unhappiness with the marriage and desire to resolve the marital issue with kindness and in peace.
 Avoid assigning blame or listing the shortcomings of your spouse; avoid the exchange of whose fault it has been or who has contributed what share of the blame.
 I have been told that sometimes the other spouse is equally unhappy but has not been expressing it.